 I first tried Cuban food at the venerable Versailles Restaurant on Venice Blvd.
 I love the place for its Roast Chicken and Roast Pork.
 I think everyone in L.A. has eaten there at least once.
 And the price is right, just $11.99 for dinner, which includes black beans, white rice, fried plantains with a basket of delicious Cuban bread.

 Now, the bedrock to any Cuban dining experience is black beans and white rice.
 White rice is simple enough - I have no special technique - just follow package directions.
 But I do have a few tricks to up the flavor profile for canned black beans (or any canned beans you may favor).

-All you have to do is saute a little onion, bell pepper, garlic and sprinkle in some oregano.
+All you have to do is saute a little onion, bell pepper, garlic, and a teaspoon of vinegar, and sprinkle in some oregano.
 Mix it into a small pot of black beans and cook for 10 - 15 minutes.
-It's so simple, but makes a lot of difference.
+It's so simple but makes a lot of difference.

 So next time you get a cheap can of beans, try out my delicious veggie additions for extra flavor to make boring canned beans into something savory.
 And be sure to check back for more Cubano recipes!

 For more flavor, you can substitute an equal amount of chicken or vegetable stock for a portion of the water when cooking beans.
-About halfway through cooking, I uncover the pot so liquid cooks down by half.
-Check on the beans a few times to make sure water doesn't totally cook out.
+During the last hour of cooking, I uncover the pot so the liquid cooks down and thickens slightly.
+Check on the beans a few times to make sure the water doesn't totally cookout.